learn-co-students/ios-collections-001-prework-ios/README.md

   * "t" to "7".
   **Note:** *It's impractical to make a truly comprehensive leet translator since it's so fluid in its typesetting conventions in slang.* [*Introduction to leet.*][how_to_read_leet]

-6. `bisectArrayAt0:` should return an array with two sub-arrays, the first with all the negative numbers in the argument array, and the second with all the positive numbers.
+6. `splitArrayIntoNegativesAndPositives:` should return an array with two sub-arrays, the first with all the negative numbers in the argument array, and the second with all the non-negative (zero and positive) numbers.

-7. `arrayByFilteringHobbitsFromDictionary:` should return a filtered array containing the four dictionary keys (character names) which hold the value "hobbit".
+7. `namesOfHobbitsInDictionary:` should return an array containing the keys (i.e., character names) from the given dictionary whose value is "hobbit".

-8. `arrayByFilteringStringsBeginningWithA:` should return a filtered array containing the strings that begin with the letter "a".
+8. `stringsBeginningWithAInArray:` should return an array containing the strings from the given array begin with the letter "a".

-9. `sumOfIntegerNumbersInArray:` should add together all of the numbers in the submitted array and return the sum.
+9. `sumOfIntegersInArray:` should add together all of the numbers in the submitted array and return the sum.

 10. `arrayByPluralizingStringsInArray:` should convert the different strings into their correct plural forms.
 This more complex than just adding an "s"; you'll have to run checks on the strings so be sure look at the test arrays so that you know the expected plural forms.

-11. `countsOfWordsInString:` should return a dictionary that has a key for each word in the submitted string (`moby` in the test file), whose associated value is the count of how many times that word appears in the argument string.
-Be sure to remove the punctuation (`.``,``-``;`) and ignore capitalization. *The content of this test is from the opening paragraph of Herman Melville's "[Moby Dick][moby_dick]".*
+11. `countsOfWordsInString:` should return a dictionary that has a key for each word in the submitted string, whose associated value is the count of how many times that word appears in the argument string.
+Be sure to remove the punctuation (`.``,``-``;`) and ignore capitalization.

+    For example, if given the string "I think, I thought; I think I.", the method should return `@{ @"i": @4, @"think": @2, @"thought": @1 }`.

+    *The string used in the test is from the opening paragraph of Herman Melville's "[Moby-Dick][moby_dick]".*

-12. `dictionaryOfSongsByArtistFromArray:` should return a nested combination that is a dictionary containing a key for each artist, whose value is an array of strings containing their song names.
-You'll have to split each string and arrange its information into the correct place in the nested combination. *Be sure to alphabetize the arrays of songs before returning the dictionary.
+12. `songsGroupedByArtistFromArray:` takes an array of strings of the form "Artist - Title" and should return a dictionary containing a key for each artist, whose value is an array of strings containing song names by that artist.
+You'll have to split each string and arrange its information into the correct place in the nested data structure. *Be sure to alphabetize the arrays of songs before returning the dictionary.
 If you're using mutable arrays inside the dictionary, you can use the* `sortUsingDescriptors:` *method.*

 [how_to_read_leet]: http://www.wikihow.com/Read-and-Write-in-1337